Posted on 16 Comments

-What makes a micro servo to become the best DLG servo?
+What makes a micro servo the best DLG servo?

 Weight, max. dimensions, torque, speed, reliability, price…?

-I bet everyone has their take on it and there is a bunch of choices in the various price range.
+I bet everyone has their take on it, and there are a bunch of choices in the various price ranges.

-But is there the single best servo for a DLG?
+But is there a single best servo for a DLG?

-A rule of thumb for full-size F3K models is definitely KST X08 V5 and Dymond D47 for 1-meter DLGs.
+A rule of thumb for full-size F3K models is KST A08 V6 & MKS HV70 and Dymond D47 for 1-meter DLGs.

 But are there any alternatives?